-India Factoring is a company incorporated under Indian law with the aim to provide factoring, forfaiting and trade finance related activities in India.
+India Factoring is a company incorporated under Indian law and provides factoring, forfaiting and trade finance related activities in India.
 The Group holds 49% of the Company's shareholding.
 The other shareholders are Punjab National Bank (30%), Banca IFIS (10%), Blend Financial Services Limited (1%) and India Factoring Employee Welfare Trust (10%).
-India Factoring was granted an operating license in December 2011 and is regulated by the Reserve Bank of India.
+India Factoring is regulated by the Reserve Bank of India.